 Future of St. Bernard’s Theatre

 St. Bernard’s School is closing at the end of the school year, but that doesn’t mean the theatre program is going to disappear.
-Parents are trying to create a community organization out of the current program, one that would welcome all present and past St. Bernard’s students as well as anyone else wanting to get involved.4 I doubt, and hope, that we haven’t heard the last of St. Bernard’s Theatre.
+Parents are trying to create a community organization out of the current program, one that would welcome all present and past St. Bernard’s students as well as anyone else wanting to get involved.
+4Well, I’m assuming about the “anyone else” part.
+In the past I have tried to get involved with supposedly open organizations that turned out to prefer that members of certain groups not join.
+Consider my assumption to be an optimistic hope.
+I doubt, and hope, that we haven’t heard the last of St. Bernard’s Theatre.

 More Small World